fariz-codes/nda/README.md

 - Since the projects will be started in a **keep alive** mode, closing the browser window or the terminal (from where the NDA is launched) won't stop your NodeJs projects started by NDA.

-[**Note**] If the machine is restarted or NDA is stopped, it will stop all the projects started by the NDA.
+**Note** If the machine is restarted or NDA is stopped, it will stop all the projects started by the NDA.

 ## How it works

 - When you start **NDA**, it will launch a web application in the machine where it's installed.

 - From the launched web app, you can handle the deployment of your NodeJS projects.

+Please click [here](https://youtu.be/JdaDegOhaG0) for a detailed explanation video.

 ## Feature: Dashboard